thallislp/GMOS-SPiKE/README.md

 The geminiconda environment provides the GEMINI IRAF packages needed for the reduction of GMOS data.
 The pipeline uses the following GEMINI IRAF packages: gbias, gsreduce, gswavelength, gstransform, gqecorr, gmosaic, gsflat, gemfix, gsskysub, gsextract, gsstandard and gscalibrate.

-The pipeline was succesfully tested with python2.7 on Linux systems.
+The pipeline was successfully tested with python2.7 on Linux systems.

 # Usage
 The pipeline must be run in a directory containing a 'raw' file with the bias, flat, arc, science and standard star data obtained with the GMOS.
 The path of the 'raw' directory can be modified in the script.
 The pipeline can be run using: